-Some of the most impressive scenery in Canada can be found in Alberta.
-From the majestic snow-capped peaks to the mind-blowing glaciers, there’s no shortage of picturesque beaches and natural attractions to visit and behold.
+• Some of the most impressive scenery in Canada can be found in Alberta.
+From the majestic snow-capped peaks to the breathtaking glaciers, the region is filled with stunning natural beauty.

 1. Banff National Park

-Arguably the most visited tourist attraction in the whole province of Alberta, the Banff National Park is an impressive park that showcases the best of Alberta’s natural beauty and wildlife.
+Arguably the most visited tourist attraction in the whole province of Alberta, Banff National Park is an impressive park that showcases the best of Alberta’s natural beauty and wildlife.
 Abundant in recreational activities to enjoy, the park is home to gorgeous mountain scenery, exciting ski resorts, crystal clear lakes, and a famous tourist town called Banff.
 For visitors who want to get as close to Alberta’s endemic wildlife as possible, there are opportunities to see wolves, elk, caribous, grizzly and black bears and many more beautiful animals within the park and the main highway.
 Don’t forget to hike some Banff National Park’s popular trails and to stop by the numerous lookouts that offer breathtaking views of the lakes, glaciers and mountains.

 Improvement District No. 9, Alberta, Canada